-Now we include members from all over, including … wherever you are.
+All these years later, we’re still going strong.
+Thanks to the challenges of 2020, we now include members from all over, including … wherever you are.

 I thought I was just putting together a small group of local writers I could meet up with in person and keep up with on Facebook.
 I was happy to begin with three people — two introverts and me.
 Skip ahead six years and as I write this in my little group’s birthday month, we hover at just under 650 members.
 We are indeed a growing, thriving community.
 We touch base in the Facebook group To Live and Write … Wherever You Are and meet in person or online frequently to write together, share our work, and/or discuss the writing life with people who speak our language.

 For the duration of the Covid-19 pandemic, we meet exclusively online on Zoom.

 Join the Facebook group to connect with other writers at a weekday Write Along, Tuesday Discussion Group, and Proof of Write three times a week.

 To accommodate lurkers as well as writers who participate openly, every month I invite members to participate in a challenge designed to establish and reinforce regular writing habits, push productivity, and spark playful creativity.
 The rotation includes Daily Pages, Flash Lit, Word Count, and Double Dubs.

 Every month also presents an opportunity to share your polished work with an audience.
 Local Voices is our open mic, Alameda Shorts is our curated lit night, and Lend Me Your Voice is a fun event where we read each others’ work to find out how different readers experience our writing voices.

 Membership is free and there’s room for you.